Become a Certified Registered Nurse Anesthetist

 The DNAP Program is committed to providing service to the University, the community, the profession and the nation.
 Faculty and NA residents become members of the American Association of Nurse Anesthetists (AANA) and the Missouri Association of Nurse Anesthetists (MOANA).
 The program shows support by attending AANA and MOANA meetings, attending MOANA's Advocacy Day in Jefferson City and participating in an annual University service day.
 Our students are encouraged to serve in leadership roles within a variety of communities and organizations.

-3rd year Students and faculty members attend the annual meeting of the American Association of Nurse Anesthetists (AANA).
-The five-day conference is a great opportunity to gain insight and knowledge from leaders and innovators in the field of anesthesia.
+Third-year students and faculty members attend the American Association of Nurse Anesthetists (AANA) Annual Congress.
+The four-day conference is a great opportunity to gain insight and knowledge from leaders and innovators in the field of anesthesia.
 This conference combines clinical educational opportunities with informational sessions regarding patient safety, wellness, legislative issues and the business of the national organization.

-Many nurse anesthetists play an active role in influencing state and federal legislation concerning patient safety, accessibility to anesthesia services, nurse anesthesia education and reimbursement issues.
+Many CRNAs play an active role in influencing state and federal legislation concerning patient safety, accessibility to anesthesia services, and nurse anesthesia education and reimbursement issues.
 Every February, MOANA sponsors a day to meet with state legislators at the capitol building in Jefferson City.
 This function, Advocacy Day, is an opportunity for CRNAs to meet with their legislators and discuss issues vital to the profession of nurse anesthesia in the state of Missouri.
-Students play a key role in contacting and educating key members of the Missouri congress about proposed legislation affecting the practice of nurse anesthesia.
+Students play a key role in contacting and educating members of the Missouri Congress about CRNAs and proposed legislation affecting the practice of nurse anesthesia.
 It is a wonderful opportunity to get involved at the grassroots level and make a difference.

-In addition to the AANA annual meeting, there are other opportunities to participate on the national level.
+In addition to the AANA Annual Congress, there are other opportunities to participate on the national level.
 There are three other meetings offered by the AANA on a yearly basis.
-The Assembly of School faculty is a meeting held in February of every year that offers informational sessions for nurse anesthesia educators and program directors.
+The Assembly of Didactic and Clinical Educators is a meeting held in February of every year that offers informational sessions for nurse anesthesia educators and program administrators.
 This is an opportunity to meet other educators and share ideas.
 Students having an interest in pursuing a career as a nurse anesthesia educator are afforded the opportunity to attend this meeting.

 The Fall Leadership Academy is held in November.
 This meeting focuses on developing strong effective leaders for the state organizations.
 Any student with aspirations of leadership at the state level should consider attending this event.